 Effects of Spinal Cord Injuries

-The effects of a these injuries depend on where the injury occurred, as well as how severe the trauma was.
+The effects of these injuries depend on where the injury occurred, as well as how severe the trauma was.
 Possible effects could include:

 - Loss of feeling